true

 The Educator Expense Tax Deduction

 The primary tax break for teachers is the Educator Expense Deduction.
-To qualify for the Educator Expense Deduction for a given year, you must meet three criteria:
+To qualify for the Educator Expense Deduction for a given year, you need to meet three criteria:

-1. You worked as a teacher, instructor, counselor, principal or aide for students in kindergarten through 12th grade.
+- You worked as a teacher, instructor, counselor, principal, or aide for students in kindergarten through 12th grade.

-2. You worked at least 900 hours at a school certified by a state to provide elementary or secondary education.
-This applies to public, private and religious schools.
+- You worked at least 900 hours at a school certified by a state to provide elementary or secondary education.
+This applies to public, private, and religious schools.

-The first requirement prevents college or other post-secondary teachers from claiming the deduction, while the second means homeschooling parents can't take it.
+The first requirement prevents college or other post-secondary teachers from claiming the deduction, while the second means that the deduction isn't available to homeschooling parents.

 Qualifying educator expenses